biggis-project/biggis-streampipes/README.md

 # Running locally in docker
 You can use docker-compose directly.
-However, we provide a `Makefile` simple for convenience with the following targets:
+However, we also provide a simple `Makefile` for convenience with the following targets:

 ```
 $ make